Wednesday, June 22, 2016 § Leave a comment

 – block planes for sides that didn’t curve or merge with another side at acute angles

-– flat and curved spoke shaves for the sides and edges: I decided on a simple 45° beveled edge both for simplicity and for a little bit of a wilder, more modern style.
+– flat and curved spoke shaves for the sides and edges: I decided on a simple 45° beveled edge both for simplicity and for a little bit of a, more angular, modern style.
 I like a planed surface much more than a filed or sanded one.
-The result is surprisingly comfortable.
+The result is surprisingly comfortable, but doesn’t compare to a rounded edge.

 – various size of chisels and gouges for the two sloped sides: it was impossible to simple plane these flat as they are compound curves.
 This also allowed us to get a little extra definition to the boundary between the surfaces by gouging a slight hollow into the sloping side along the edge where it meets the flat top.